terraform-community-modules/tf_aws_bastion_s3_keys/README.md

 A Terraform module for creating bastion host on AWS EC2 and populate its ~/.ssh/authorized_keys with public keys fetched from S3 bucket.

+This module can append public keys, setup cron to update them and run additional commands at the end of setup.

 Only SSH access is allowed to Bastion host.

 ## Input variables: